nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 * An optional attribute `value` assigning an integer value to the enumerated constant.
+If the `value` attribute is missing, then the value is assigned in the ordinary way for C and C++ enumerations (i.e., zero for the first constant, otherwise one more than the value assigned to the previous constant).

 * An optional attribute `comment` giving comment text.
 The text becomes a comment in the generated C++ code.